Out of Africa: Afro-Guyanese Fashionista Janelle Grimmond Showcases Pieces Inspired By the Continent

 Open toe sandals are preferred in the Caribbean for obvious reasons.
 The mix metallics and wood used to create these M. Missoni platforms are a cross between new age style and traditional function.
 Before becoming a trendy style everywhere, wooden platforms were worn in East Africa in places like Tanzania and the Congo.
 Besides adding height, it signified a high social status and helped to avoid the muck on the roads—these stacks had a purpose beyond style."

-Earrings and bracelet from Swarovski and Mehary Jewels.
+Earrings from Mehary Jewel.

 “Gold is my standard and Guyanese gold has always been a major part of our culture.
 Imagine being able to adorn yourself in your country's own natural resource.
 I grew up seeing people design one of a kind pieces like these deco earrings and tassel warrior cuff from Mehary Jewelry.
 This cuff reminds me of the style in which the Ashanti people of West Africa adorn their wrist with layers of sold gold."